getnara/unstruct/README.md

 ## System Architecture

-The Nara Backend is built using Django and Django Rest Framework, following a modular approach with multiple apps:
+The Unstruct Backend is built using Django and Django Rest Framework, following a modular approach with multiple apps:

 - `core`: Handles the main business logic and models
 - `agent_management`: Manages AI agent configurations and services